-- ii.
-Cognitive Development (Psy 8420 or HDFS 8420) - iii.
-Social and Emotional Development (Psy 8440 or HDFS 8440) - b.
-Electives (6 credit hours): students must complete 6 additional credit hours in developmental studies through several possible options or combinations of these options. - i.
+- 1. Infancy & Childhood (HDFS 8410) - 2.
+Adolescence & Emerging Adulthood (8450) - 3.
+Adult Development & Aging (HDFS 7252) - 1.
+Electives (6 credit hours): students must complete 6 additional credit hours in developmental studies through several possible options or combinations of these options. - 1.
 Within the Department of Psychological Sciences: - 1.
-Developmental psychology elective courses: these courses are typically more in-depth or content area specific courses offered by developmental psychology faculty.
-These courses are offered sporadically, but in the past have included courses such as: Personality Development, Peer Relationships, and Sex Roles.
+Developmental psychology elective courses: these courses are typically more in-depth or content area specific courses offered by developmental psychology and/or child clinical faculty.
+These courses are offered sporadically, but in the past have included courses such as: Women's Professional Development, Developmental Psychopathology, Human Developmental Neuroscience and Sex Roles.
 These courses are generally small group discussion oriented around a particular topic and usually worth 3 credit hours each.
 Courses of this type may be added from time-to-time and courses will not necessarily be offered every year.
-Please get permission prior to taking a course as to whether or not it meets the elective requirement. - 2.
+It is recommended that students discuss these options with the certificate coordinator prior to taking a course to make sure it meets the elective requirement.
+Additionally, students who choose to take the HDFS developmental period-based core sequence can take any of the 3 PSYC content area-based core courses as electives (i.e., Theories of Development, Social & Emotional Development, Cognitive Development). - 2.
 Studies in Developmental Psychology (Psy 9440): this is a 1 credit hour research seminar offered every semester within the developmental psychology area.
 Students pursuing the certificate in lifespan development may elect to register for 1-6 credit hours (up to 6 semesters) of this seminar in lieu of their elective credits. - 3.
 Psychology Research (Psy 8050/9050) or Readings (Psy 8060/9060): these would include independent study courses with a developmental psychology faculty member (only available by arrangement).
-Again, the number of credit hours is variable (1-6 hours). - ii.
-Within the Department of Human Development and Family Studies: - Human Development and Family Studies elective courses: these courses are typically more in-depth or content area specific courses offered by HDFS faculty.
-The following is a list of courses offered somewhat regularly which would meet the elective requirement.
+Again, the number of credit hours is variable (1-6 hours). - 2.
+Within the Department of Human Development and Family Studies: - 1.
+Human Development and Family Studies elective courses: these courses are typically more in-depth or content area specific courses offered by HDFS faculty.
+Examples make include: Black Families, Interpersonal Relationships, Family Interaction, and Family Theories Other courses may count as well and can be approved by the certificate coordinator, but it is recommended that approval be obtained prior to taking the course.
+Additionally, students who choose to take the PSYC content area-based core course sequence can choose to take any of the HDFS core courses as electives (i.e., Infancy & Childhood, Adolescence & Young Adulthood, Adult Development & Aging).